UTAustin-SwarmLab/Task-aware-Distributed-Source-Coding/README.md

 - [Citation](#citation)

 ## TLDR
-We design a distributed compression framework which learns low-rank task representations and efficiently distributes bandwidth among sensors to provide a trade-off between performance and bandwidth.
+We design a distributed compression framework that learns low-rank task representations and efficiently distributes bandwidth among sensors to provide a trade-off between performance and bandwidth.

 ## Abstract
 <details>